GuilleMGN/Project3-Group3/README.md

 Below are steps taken to successfully generate images and sent to Moralis, which provides managed backend services for blockchain projects.

-1. Simple images were generated and constructed to be layered
+1. Simple images were generated and constructed to be layered <br>
 ![1](https://github.com/GuilleMGN/Project3-Group3/blob/readme/images/Layer%20Inputs.PNG?raw=true)

 2. Updated configure.js file in input folder to reflect the new layers